20kdc/byond-data-docs/formats/DMB.md

 Each class has:

-1. StringID name
+1. StringID name (this is the actual name, the value of 'type')
-2. Nullable ClassID parent
+2. Nullable ClassID parentType (this is the value of 'parent_type')
-3. Nullable StringID nameLastFragment
+3. Nullable StringID objName (this is the value of 'name'.
+IFL)
-4. ObjectID unk
+4. Nullable StringID description (this is the value of 'description'.
+IFL)
 5. Nullable CacheFileID icon (the 'icon' property)
 6. Nullable StringID iconState (the 'icon_state' property)
-7. Uint8 unk
+7. Uint8 direction (the 'direction' property)

-For GEN Versions >= 307, additionally,
+For GEN Versions >= 307, additionally {
+ 1. Uint8 dmSpecialType. (unknown exact meaning, IFL)
- another Uint8.
-If it's 0x0F (*not* 0xFF!), then a Uint32 follows to replace it.
-Unknown.
+ 2. If it's 0x0F (*not* 0xFF!), then a Uint32 follows to replace it.
  If the format version is insufficient, this defaults to 1.
+ To preserve the original file, it's important to preserve the 'long-ness' status separately.
+}

 1. StringID text (the 'text' property, might be nullable)